 Morzine is part of Les Portes du Soleil, which is the largest international ski area in the world!
 The skiing covers an amazing 650km of pistes, spread across the French and Swiss Alps.
 On the French side there are the popular resorts of Avoriaz, Chatel and Les Gets offering a good range of pistes for all abilities.

 If you buy the full area pass you can also enjoy exploring the Swiss side which has a unique charm all of its own.
 For the experienced skier looking for a weekend of challenging skiing then be sure to head to Le Pas de Chavanette… a.k.a the Swiss Wall – one of the most difficult pistes worldwide.

 The resort itself has a huge amount to offer!
 There is a great collection of shops, local bars and restaurants.
-We headed to La Taverne in the central square during our stay, which was the perfect spot for enjoying a cocktail it the mountain sunshine.
-For aprés ski, head to Le Tremplin at the base of the Pleney ski lift.
+We headed to Le Coup de Couer during our stay, which was the perfect spot for enjoying a glass of wine back in town after a day on the slopes.
+For aprés ski in Morzine, head to Le Tremplin at the base of the Pleney ski lift.
 You will regularly find a live band and great atmosphere here to finish your day on a high.

-However, if you’re heading out on a short stay with your family then give the ice rink a go or take a horse-drawn carriage around town.
+If you’re planning a short luxury ski break with your family then give the ice rink a go or take a horse-drawn carriage around town.
 There’s also the indoor swimming centre if your kids have had enough of the cold.
 I’m sure you will have more things you would love to give a go than you have time for.
 I know we did.

 You too could enjoy a luxury weekend break in the Alps next winter.
 Why not get in touch If you’d like to know more about the chalets on offer in Morzine, or if you would like to find out which other ski resorts make the perfect short stay ski trip destination?
 You can give us a call on +44 1202 203 650 or simply drop us an email.